VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 ## Lecture 7 - The 4 ACPO Principles of Digital Evidence

- 1. No action taken by law enforcement agencies or their agents should change data held on a computer or storage media which may subsequently be relied upon in court.
+ * No action taken by law enforcement agencies should change data held on storage media which may subsequently be relied upon in court.
- 2. In circumstances where a person finds it necessary to access original data held on a computer or on storage media, that person must be competent to do so and be able to give evidence explaining the relevance and the implications of their actions.
+ * In circumstances where it is necessary to access the original data, the person must be competent to do so and give evidence explaining the relevance and implications of their actions.
- 3. An audit trail or other record of all processes applied to computer-based electronic evidence should be created and preserved.
-An independent third party should be able to examine those processes and achieve the same result.
+ * An audit trail of processes should be kept so that an independent third party can repeat their actions and achieve the same result.
- 4. The person in charge of the investigation (the case officer) has overall responsibility for ensuring that the law and these principles are adhered to.
+ * The person in charge of the investigation has overall responsibility for ensuring that the law and these principles are adhered to.

 ### ACPO Good Practice Guide for Computer-based Electronic Evidence (2012)